dbierer/php-class-notes/php-i-sep-2017.md

 ### Patrik == 4th

 Lab: Write Array Lab
-Write an array of text strings to a file.
+* Write an array of text strings to a file.
-Open the file using fopen().
+* Open the file using fopen().
-read and output the third character from each line.
+* Read and output the third character from each line.

 ```
 <?php